andersonba/yve-bot/docs/custom-types.md

 title: Custom types
 ---

 Create types of messages that your bot will use as user input.

-Examples: City and username autocomplete acessing a database.
+Examples: City and username autocomplete accessing a database.

 ## How to define